Senior scientist at the CSIC, where she leads the Neuroimaging Group at the Cajal Institute.

 11:45 - 13:00

 Guiomar Niso Galán.
-She is director of the Neuroimaging Group of the CSIC Cajal Institute.
+She is the Director of the Neuroimaging Group at the Cajal Institute of the CSIC (Spanish National Research Council).

 Academic program